 The trailer: Looks like another high adrenaline, high speed, stunt-filled movie about cars and thieves.

-The film: Ryan Gosling stars as a stuntman who moonlights as a get-away driver for criminals until one heist goes horribly wrong.
+Ryan Gosling stars as a stuntman who moonlights as a get-away driver for criminals until one heist goes horribly wrong.
 Subsequently, he goes on a kickass, conscienceless killing spree to discover who killed his friend.
 Not a disappointing film in any way but the only real fast-paced driving scenes are in the beginning before everything goes haywire.

 There is currently a lawsuit going on due to the misleading trailer.
 A moviegoer is suing the studio for a ticket refund.
 Just to be clear, we don’t think it’s that misleading.

 1. Pan’s Labyrinth

 The trailer: Looks like a cousin of the Narnia movies.
 With a child as the protagonist, it seems like the perfect movie to take a kid to see.
 Imaginary creatures and mythical destinies… seems adventurous!